szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1561:** Make Cloak of the Stars create 30 darts instead of six, and add passive effects

 6 darts is really unremarkable for a once-per-day effect.
 30 is far more interesting.
-Additionally, if you wear it, you become proficient in darts immediately (unless proficiency is higher) and gain a Save vs. Spell bonus of +2.
+Additionally, if you wear it, you become specialized in darts immediately (unless proficiency is higher) and gain a Save vs. Spell bonus of +2.
 Perhaps you don't need to sell it immediately anymore!

 **Component 1570:** Make Eyes of the Beholder's skills mirror the power of the spells they're based on